WebDevStudios/BuddyPress-Registration-Options/readme.txt

 = 4.2.0 =
 * Rewrote most aspects of plugin, with focus on preventing access to the community areas.
 * Added bbPress support so you can deny users from accessing forums.

-= 4.1.2 =
-* Update if you need to translate the plugin.

-= 4.1.1 =
-* fix spacing issues with admin email notice
-* rename pot file to hopefully help with translators.

-= 4.1 =

-* Added hiding of pending members from the members list on the frontend, until approved.
-* Updated UI to match latest WordPress visual style
-* Fixed issue with where we were trying to grab user data after the user was deleted.
-* Accessibility updates
-* Now translation ready

-= 4.0.0 =

-* Revamp of entire plugin.
-Stripped out features for joining particular groups at registration so you may not want to upgrade if you are dependent on these features.

 == Installation ==